lidarYULI/CAS-Clumping-Index-Products/README.md

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/dailyImg.jpg" width="500px">

-4) Click 'View,' the corresponding image named by its date will be added to the map.
+4) Click 'View' to add the date-named image to the map.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/loadLayer.jpg" width="500px">

-5) Click "download", the GEE downloading panel will be appeared.
-Due to constraints by GEE, downloading the global extent (60°S–90°N, 180°E–180°W) product will be automatically divided into nine equal-sized pieces.
-You can set the file name and save folder.
+5) Click "Download" to show the GEE download panel.
+Due to GEE constraints, downloading the global extent (60°S–90°N, 180°E–180°W) will automatically divide the product into nine equal-sized image tiles.
+You can specify the file name and destination folder.

 <p float="left">
 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/export.jpg" width="500px"> <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/exportSettings.jpg" width="500px">
 </p>

-6) When select 'draw a rectangle to export or view,' you can draw one or several rectangles and select one of them to view or download.
-The small regional image can be downloaded directly to your Google Drive.
+6) When select 'draw a rectangle to export or view,' you can draw one or more rectangles and select one of them to view or download data.
+The regional data can be directly downloaded as a single image.

 <img src="https://github.com/CUGLiving/Clumping-Index-Products/blob/main/softwareShots/regionalExport.jpg" width="500px">

-All input datasets are provided by the GEE Data Catalog except for the fraction of vegetation coverage (FCOVER) and global land cover data.
-The land cover image is a single-year product, and the FCOVER is the monthly products.
-We have uploaded the FCOVER up to May 2020.
-The FCOVER data will be continuously uploaded once the latest product is available.
+All input datasets except the fraction of vegetation coverage (FCOVER) and global land cover data, are provided by the GEE Data Catalog.
+The land cover image is a single-year product and the FCOVER is the monthly products.
+We have uploaded the FCOVER up to May 2020, an it will be continuously uploaded as new products become available.
 The land cover product can be acquired at http://bioval.jrc.ec.europa.eu/products/glc2000/glc2000.php and the FCOVER data at https://land.copernicus.vgt.vito.be/PDF/portal/Application.html#Home.

-The products from March 2000 to May 2020 are currently available for download.
-Fortunately, downloading products outside this date range is still available because the program is designed to automatically detch the date-adjacent FCOVER data.
+The products from March 2000 to May 2020 are recommended, as they can be produced based on the matched FCOVER data.
+Fortunately, products outside this date range are still available for download, as the program is designed to automatically fetch the nearest adjacent FCOVER data.

 There are several instructions, as follows:

-1) Please type the dates formatted as "2020-01-01".
+1）Please enter the dates in the format "2020-01-01".

-2) The exported CI band has been scaled 1000 times.
+2）The exported CI band has been scaled by a factor of 1000.

-3) You will see nine pieces of the image in your Google Drive after you export the global image.
+3）After exporting the global image, you will see nine pieces of the tif in your Google Drive.

-4) All products named by their date include two bands (CI band and Quality band); more information about the products can be found at the end of this page.
+4) All products include two bands (CI band and Quality band).
+More information about the products can be found at the end of this page.

-5) The default name for the exported folder is "CIFolder," which you can modify as you like.
+5) The default name for the exported folder is "CIFolder," but you can modify it as needed.

-6) The fast-open link to this program is https://code.earthengine.google.com/?scriptPath=users%2Flrvings%2FGMap%3AClumpingIndex%2FCAS-CI.
+6) The GEE link to this program is https://code.earthengine.google.com/?scriptPath=users%2Flrvings%2FGMap%3AClumpingIndex%2FCAS-CI.

 References: